Matheran: History

 The Matheran Hill Railway was built in 1907 by Sir Adamjee Peerbhoy and covers a distance of 20 km, through forest land.
 The railway was inspected by UNESCO officials, but failed to make it to the list of the World Heritage Sites.
 India's other Hill Railways like the Darjeeling Railway, the Kangra Valley Railway, Nilgiri Mountain Railway are already on the list.

 The Toy train was shut down for the most part in 2016 and 2017.
-It became re-operational since 26 January 2018 and was e-inaugurated by the then Chief Minister of Maharashtra, Mr. Devendra Fadnavis.
+It restarted operations on 26 January 2018, re-inaugurated by the then Chief Minister of Maharashtra, Mr. Devendra Fadnavis.
 However, it was temporarily suspended again after a landslide in the 2019.
-Thereafter, it operates shuttle rides between Aman Lodge and Matheran Station on an hourly basis.
+It then began operating as an hourly shuttle between Aman Lodge and Matheran Station.

 Soil and rocks

 Geographically the rock types are solely composed of Deccan trap with inter trappeans of Cretaceous, Eoceuerage and laterites of a still younger age.
 The rock is basalt, which has given rise to secondary alteration known as laterite.
 The laterite predominates the hills and almost covers the hilltops.
 This makes the hard exposed surfaces of the laterite show red gravelly earth.
 The soil has a vermicular or pisolitic structure and contains a large amount of water.
 There is little soil cover over most of the hilltop.
 The topmost layer of rock is a soft porous iron-clay, through which there is drainage of water by the beginning of summer.